AlexandreNadiras/PersonalProjects/UseCase/README.md

     - Linear Regression

-In this exercice, i got rid of a lot of code that were unnecessary for the execution but necessary for the training and optimisation of the model,so I putted it in this Readme down bellow.
+In this exercice, i got rid of a lot of code that were unnecessary for the execution but necessary for the training and optimisation of the model,so I putted it in this Readme down below.

 from sklearn.linear_model import LinearRegression